Detecting and Rectifying Noisy Labels: A Similarity-based Approach: Background and Related Work

-\paragraph{Confident-based approach.} Confident-based methods are based on the notion of \textit{confident learning}~\cite{CL} that deriving label quality measurements by using predicted probability distribution~\cite{wang2022detecting, selfconfidence, thyagarajan2022identifying}.
+Confidence-based methods are based on the notion of \textit{confident learning}~\cite{CL} that derives label quality measurements by using predicted probability distribution~\cite{wang2022detecting, selfconfidence, thyagarajan2022identifying}.
 Low confidence serves as a heuristic indicating the likelihood of label noise.
 Given a data point $\mathbf{z}$ with output label $\mathbf{y} = (y_1,..., y_k, ...y_N)$, the model's predicted probabilities is $\mathbf{p} = (p_{1},...,p_k,..., p_N)$ over $N$ classes. \citet{CL} proposed three label quality scoring methods: